Avg: 3.1 from 113 votes

 |Shared By:||Nick Stayner on Apr 4, 2007|

-Pitch 1: A couple of options.
-All variations funnel into the indimidating roof above.
-The standard follows the obvious, low-angle corner, which comes into the roof from the right, 5.8.
+Pitch 1: There are a couple of variations, all of which funnel into the intimidating roof above.
+The standard follows the obvious but hard to protect low-angle corner, which comes into the roof from the right, 5.8.
 The second (my favorite) starts left of the corner and climbs a two-bolt slab to the roof, which is 5.9.
 The final, which would make for a heady lead, starts directly beneath the roof in a gorgeous left-facing corner at .10+.
 After pulling a "topout" move onto the ledge above the roof, belay from bolts or rap off.
 70'